conbench/conbench/README.md

 Conbench includes a runner which can be used as a stand-alone library for traditional benchmark authoring.
-The runner will time a unit of work, collect machine information that may be relevant for hardware specific optimizations, and return JSON formatted results.
+The runner will time a unit of work (or measure throughput), collect machine information that may be relevant for hardware specific optimizations, and return JSON formatted results.

 You can optionally host a Conbench server (API & dashboard) to share benchmark results more widely, explore the changes over time, and